malonaz/enigma-machine/readme.txt

    if x rotates and is now on position 22. does y rotate simulteanously? or does y rotate when x rotates from position 22?

+2) implement static method in each method, to check respective inputs...